DISCOVER MORE ABOUT SOLAR

 The Challenge: solar generation only works when the sun is shining.
 What happens during nighttime, cloudy days and winter?

 Net Metering also provides the ability to share electricity from one place to another.
-Depending on how the system is set up, generated energy can go first to your house for all its needs, then excess can be directed to another house by allocating to the associated meter on the electric bill.
+Depending on how the system is set up, generated energy can go first to your house for all its needs, then excess can be directed to another house by allocating to its meter on the electric bill.
 Alternatively, the generated energy goes first to the grid, then can be allocated to one or more other meters.

 Why Renewable Now?

 Furthermore, special interest groups are intent on maintaining the profit-centric expansion of fossil fuels.
 They see renewable energy as a competitor.
-Some of these special interest groups have lobbied lawmakers and energy regulators to slow or reverse the adoption of renewable energy by eroding or eliminating the favorable laws and incentives that renewable energy proponents only recently helped to write.
+Many of these special interest groups have lobbied lawmakers and energy regulators to slow or reverse the adoption of renewable energy by eroding or eliminating the favorable laws and incentives that renewable energy proponents only recently helped to write.
 Engagement with local legislators is necessary to reverse this trend.
 AllEarth is heavily involved in this, and would love to have you join us.

 If you are considering solar for your home or business, it’s best not to delay.
 The time to act is now.